Zoltan Istvan

-Zoltan Istvan Gyurko, professionally known as Zoltan Istvan (born March 30, 1973), is an American transhumanist, journalist, entrepreneur, political candidate, and futurist.
+Zoltan Istvan Gyurko, professionally known as Zoltan Istvan (born March 30, 1973), is an American transhumanist, journalist, entrepreneur, and perennial political candidate.

-Formerly a reporter for the National Geographic Channel, Istvan now writes futurist, transhumanist, secular and political-themed articles for major media, including The New York Times.
-He believes transhumanism will grow into a mainstream social movement in this decade.
+Formerly a reporter for the National Geographic Channel, Istvan now writes futurist, transhumanist, secular and political-themed articles.
+He believes transhumanism will grow into a mainstream social movement in the 2020s.
 Istvan is the author of The Transhumanist Wager, a philosophical science fiction novel.

 In late 2014, Istvan announced he was running for President of the United States in the 2016 election.
 He ran for his own Transhumanist Party to raise awareness for transhumanist politics issues but did not place his name on any state ballot.
 Later, in 2017, Istvan ran for Governor of California in the 2018 election as a member of the Libertarian Party.
 In 2019, Istvan ran for the Republican Party's nomination in the 2020 United States presidential election against President Donald Trump.
+In April 2025, Istvan announced he was running for Governor of California as a Democrat in the 2026 state election.

 Early life and education

 Zoltan Istvan was born in Los Angeles in 1973 to his Hungarian immigrant parents Ilona and Steven (István) Gyurko.
-He was a nationally ranked swimmer and waterpolo player in his youth.
+He was a swimmer and water polo player in his youth.
 Istvan later graduated from Columbia University in New York City with a degree in philosophy and religion.
 During his freshman year, Istvan was arrested by undercover cops for selling $80 worth of marijuana to fellow students.
-His arrest and subsequent felony conviction, which was later dismissed and expunged, influenced how he views the U.S. government's war on drugs.
+His arrest and subsequent felony conviction, which was later dismissed and expunged, influenced how he views the US government's war on drugs.

+Istvan graduated with a master's degree in practical ethics from the University of Oxford.

 Career

 Early career

 Istvan was an online and on-camera reporter for the National Geographic Channel.
 His writings have appeared in a blog of the San Francisco Chronicle, and Outside.
 His work has been covered in publications such as The Huffington Post.
-Istvan's coverage of the war in Kashmir was made into a documentary, Pawns of Paradise, distributed by Janson Media.
-Australia's The Age has acquired non-exclusive Australian rights to the show.

-According to Istvan, he invented, pioneered and popularized the extreme sport of volcano boarding.
+Istvan's coverage of the war in Kashmir was made into a documentary, Pawns of Paradise.
+Australia's The Age acquired non-exclusive Australian rights to the show.
+According to Istvan, he invented and popularized volcano boarding.

-Istvan is an entrepreneur who works in real estate.
-He also owns vineyard properties in Mendoza, Argentina, Bordeaux, France, and California's Napa Valley.
-Istvan owns a 68 acre island in Nova Scotia, Canada in the Atlantic Ocean.
+Istvan was a director at the nonprofit wildlife organization WildAid.
+He is an entrepreneur who works in real estate.
+Istvan owns various investment properties.
+He also owns vineyard properties under the name Zoltan Istvan Vineyards in Mendoza, Argentina, Bordeaux, France, and Napa Valley.
+His 2023 Argentine Malbec wine won Best Bordeaux Style Blend at the Winemaker Challenger International Wine Competition.